 5. How to Create Rim Light in Photoshop

+The Photoshop Matrix effect tutorial is almost complete.
 Now, we are going to add some glow and rim lighting to our subject.

 Let’s create two new layers set to Screen, placing both below the subject.